QuentinRa/blog.quentinra.dev/programming-languages/web/css/frameworks/bootstrap/index.md

 <div class="row row-cols-md-2"><div>

-➡️ The best way to learn Bootstrap is to copy-and-paste examples.
+➡️ The best way to learn Bootstrap is to copy and paste examples.
 You can find them [here](https://getbootstrap.com/docs/5.2/examples/).

 * Click on an example to your liking
 * Use <kbd>CTRL+U</kbd> or "View page source" to see the code